Fresh-Pressed Portland Juice Cleanses

 Sound a bit too familiar?
 Detox from the feasting frenzy with a colorful cleanse from one of Portland’s locally owned juice bars.

-For three days (or more, if you’re up for it), you’ll wake up to five bottles of freshly pressed fruits and veggies and one bottle of creamy nut milk.
-With your meals for the day already prepared, you’ll have plenty of time for work, holiday shopping, or whatever else your healthy heart desires.
+For three days (or more, if you’re up for it), you’ll wake to bottles of nutritious nut milk and freshly pressed fruit and veggie juices.
+With your meals for the day already prepared, you’ll have plenty of extra time for work, yoga, Netflix marathons, or whatever else your healthy heart desires.
 Meanwhile, the nutrient-packed juices will go to work, letting your digestive system relax as they supply your body with vitamins, enzymes, and healthy fats while allegedly purging your body of toxins.

 Now, we’ll be the first to admit that a liquid diet isn’t suitable for everyone, even on a temporary basis.
-And some potential juicers may balk at the recent slew of articles debating the benefits of juice cleansing.
-But if you’re up for the challenge, two local companies would be happy to help you get ready for round two of holiday feasting.
+And some potential juicers may balk at the recent slew of articles debating the benefits of cleansing.
+But if you’re up for the challenge, six local companies would be happy to help you ring in a healthful new year!

 So what do you think?
+Do you agree with Kure?
 Will you be juicing this month?
-Do you have a personal holiday cleanse?
-Let us know your thoughts (and favorite flavors) in the comments below.
+Do you have a personal post-holiday detox?
+Let us know your thoughts (and favorite flavors) in the comments!